-In addition to the application of the exclusionary criteria, the Index applies the MSCI ESG Universal Indexes methodology to achieve its ESG objective.
+Furthermore, the Index applies the MSCI ESG Target methodology (which is available on the Index provider's website) to achieve its ESG objective.

-The composition of the Index is rebalanced on a semi-annual basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.
+The composition of the Index is rebalanced on a quarterly basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc

-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-In seeking to achieve its investment objective, the Fund will aim to invest in the constituents of the Index in generally the same proportions in which they are included in the Index

-The composition of the Index is rebalanced on a semi-annual basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.
+In seeking to achieve its investment objective, the Fund will aim to invest in the constituents of the Index in generally the same proportions in which they are included in the Index.
+The composition of the Index is rebalanced on a quarterly basis and carried out according to the published rules governing the management of the Index as set out by MSCI Inc.

-How does the designated index differ from a relevant broad market index?
+• How does the designated index differ from a relevant broad market index?

-The Index is an equity index based on the MSCI Emerging Markets Islamic Index (the "Parent Index") and which reflects Shariah investment principles and includes large-and mid-cap securities across 24 Emerging Markets (EM) countries, as determined by the Index provider.
+The Index is an equity index based on the MSCI Emerging Markets Index, which represents emerging markets equity markets worldwide, as determined by the Index provider.

-The Index is constructed from the Parent Index by applying the following values- and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology):

-Each of the exclusionary criteria may apply thresholds which are defined by the Index provider and set out in the Index methodology and which may be amended from time to time.
+The Index first excludes securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index provider and set out in the Index methodology and which may be amended from time to time):